fsuri/Pequin-Artifact/README.md

 4. **Helper scripts**:

     Navigate to Pequin-Artifact/helper-scripts.
-Copy both these scripts (with the exact name) and place them in `/usr/local/etc` on the Cloudlab machine.
-Add execution permissions: `chmod +x disable_HT.sh; chmod +x turn_off_turbo.sh` The scripts are used at runtime by the experiments to disable hyperthreading and turbo respectively.
+Copy all three scripts (with the exact name) and place them in `/usr/local/etc` on the Cloudlab machine.
+Add execution permissions: `chmod +x disable_HT.sh; chmod +x turn_off_turbo.sh; chmod +x set_env.sh` The scripts are used at runtime by the experiments to disable hyperthreading and turbo respectively, as well as to set environment variables for Hoard and Java (for BFTSmart).

 5. **Pre-Troubleshooting**: